Of Commerce, Counsel & the Coin

 a loan, conjured · bundled into bonds · bought back, by the Fed

 The bank creates the loan from nothing more substantial than its own keystrokes, sells it to a government-sponsored enterprise, which bundles it into a mortgage-backed security, which the Federal Reserve buys during its next easing cycle.
-You work thirty years to service a liability that was conjured in three.
-Meanwhile, the private-equity buyer is acquiring, from the same yield curve, the rental homes your children will never quite be able to afford.
+You work thirty years to service a liability that was conjured in three, while the private-equity buyer, drawing on the same yield curve, acquires the rental homes your children will never quite be able to afford.

-This is not an unintended consequence of an otherwise virtuous system.
-It is the design, and the design is older than any of us.
+Nothing here is the unintended consequence of an otherwise virtuous system, because what stands here is the design, and the design is older than any of us.

 The human cost

 It would be an injustice to describe this system without naming what it does to the people unfortunate enough to live inside it.
 The debt that finances the forever wars is paid for, in the end, by the families of the soldiers who fight them and by the civilians whose villages happen to lie under the munitions they deliver.
-The inflation that protects the asset prices of the top erodes the savings of the bottom.
-The reconstruction contracts that follow every intervention require, by definition, the destruction that precedes them.
-The middle class is compressed not by some impersonal force of history but by a set of institutional arrangements that were designed, by particular people, to compress it; arrangements that could, in principle, be designed otherwise, and that are not so designed because nobody who matters has yet been inconvenienced enough to design them differently.
+The inflation that protects the asset prices of the top erodes the savings of the bottom, and the reconstruction contracts that follow every intervention require, by definition, the destruction that precedes them.
+The middle class is compressed by a set of institutional arrangements that were designed, by particular people, to compress it, and no impersonal force of history need be summoned to explain the result; the arrangements could, in principle, be designed otherwise, and they are not so designed because nobody who matters has yet been inconvenienced enough to design them differently.

 Every ETF purchase, every bank deposit, every 401(k) contribution, every mortgage payment is a small vote for the system as currently configured.
-This is not a moral indictment of the people making those choices.
-They are, in the present configuration, very nearly the only choices on offer.
-It is a description of how the architecture acquires its scale, which is the scale, simply, of the default settings of modern financial life.
+No moral indictment of the people casting those votes is intended, since in the present configuration they are very nearly the only votes on offer; the point is a description of how the architecture acquires its scale, which is the scale, simply, of the default settings of modern financial life.
 The system is unanimous because the defaults are unanimous, and the defaults are unanimous because they were set by the people who benefit when they remain so.

-The mechanism is not complicated.
-Print money.
-Inflate away the savings of those who trusted the currency.
-Force distressed sales of the assets they are obliged to liquidate.
-Acquire the assets.
-Repeat the procedure, on a generational timescale, until the country has been progressively reduced to a portfolio, at which point the portfolio is unbundled and moved somewhere the returns are higher and the labour cheaper.
-This is, by any honest accountant's reading, asset stripping.
-It is the basic operation of private equity, applied to an entire civilisation, over several generations, with the polite consent of those whose savings and homes and pensions provide the material on which it operates.
+The mechanism is uncomplicated: print money, inflate away the savings of those who trusted the currency, force distressed sales of the assets they are obliged to liquidate, acquire the assets, and repeat the procedure on a generational timescale, until the country has been progressively reduced to a portfolio, at which point the portfolio is unbundled and moved somewhere the returns are higher and the labour cheaper.
+By any honest accountant’s reading this is asset stripping, the basic operation of private equity applied to an entire civilisation, over several generations, with the polite consent of those whose savings and homes and pensions provide the material on which it operates.

 Part Seven

-Two ways out.
-One ancient, heavy, and awkward at the airport.
-The other newer, weightless, and entirely portable across any border on earth.
+There are two ways out, one ancient, heavy, and awkward at the airport, the other newer, weightless, and entirely portable across any border on earth.

 The system described in the foregoing pages is extensive, exceedingly well funded, and at this point effectively legal.
 It is not going to collapse on a Tuesday because somebody published a chart.
 It is not, in any honest assessment, going to be reformed.
 What can be done, by anyone in possession of a will to do it, is to remove oneself from the system in stages, and to place one’s savings in a form the machine cannot reach.

-Only two forms qualify.
-Both rest on the same principle, a scarcity that cannot be decreed away by legislation.
-One has served as money for essentially the whole of recorded human history.
-The other has existed for less than a generation, but enforces the same hardness of supply by code rather than by geology.
-Only one of them is light enough to be useful in the modern world.
+Only two forms qualify, and both rest on the same principle, a scarcity that cannot be decreed away by legislation.
+One has served as money for essentially the whole of recorded human history; the other has existed for less than a generation, but enforces the same hardness of supply by code rather than by geology.
+Only one of the two, regrettably for the romantics, travels well.

 Leaf I · the ancient form